woflydev/wofflix/README.md

 # Obsidian Wofflix
+### This repository is still up-to-date with the latest version of Obsidian.
+### Last Compatibility Check: 30th January 2024

 A mish-mash of my favourite features from other themes all crammed into one because I'm tired of switching back and forth six million times a day.
 Built for [Obsidian](https://obsidian.md).

 ![wofflix thenme](obsidian-wofflix.png)